NextronSystems/thor-util-manual/usage/yara-forge.rst

 .. note::
    Only one ruleset at a time can be used.
-When you download a new ruleset, the old one gets overwritten.
+When you download a new ruleset, the old one is overwritten.

 A downloaded YARA Forge ruleset is stored in ``custom-signatures/yara-forge`` and is automatically updated with ``thor-util update``.